openbaton/docs/docs/vnf-package-onboard.md

 ![Drag&Drop modal][drag_drop]

-After you click on the button **Upload All** the packages will be sent to the _NFVO_ and once the process is finished you will see the package appearing in the list
+After you click on the button **Upload All** the packages will be sent to the _NFVO_ and once the process is finished you will see the package appearing in the list.
+When you upload a VNF Package, the contained VNFD is also uploaded and can be seen on the corresponding page.